unek/node-tip-bot/README.md

 After installation proceed to the configuration.

 # Configuration
-To configure, edit the config/config.yml file.
+To configure, copy the `config/config.sample.yml` file to `config/config.yml`.

 ## connection
 IRC network connection info.